RFID Asset Tracking for Small Organizations

 Experts are quick to warn there are no shortcuts.
 Like any company deploying RFID, a small organization needs to develop a business case and examine processes.
 And many companies will need to hire outside help, at least to integrate the RFID data with their business applications and databases.

 But despite the challenges, small companies that have deployed RFID asset-tracking solutions tout the benefits.
-Stoll & Co., for example, a small repair shop in Dayton, Ohio, is using a passive UHF RFID solution to manage the roughly 12,000 watches it handles monthly (see Small Repair Business Streamlines Processes).
+Stoll & Co., for example, a small repair shop in Dayton, Ohio, is using a passive UHF RFID solution to manage the roughly 12,000 watches it handles monthly.
 The solution, developed with systems integrator CDO Technologies, has improved productivity and customer service, says owner Ron Stoll.
 While Stoll says he can’t recall how much money he has spent on RFID, he feels it doesn’t matter:

 “Today, I couldn’t imagine running our business without those little RFID chips.”
 He suggests other small businesses contemplating an RFID deployment should not “look at what it costs to do these projects.
 Look at how much it can save you or how much more efficient it can make your business, and how it can allow your business to grow.”